Is Bryce Harper A Top 10 Player In MLB? Should Fantasy Baseball Owners Invest?

 Nearly all of Bryce Harper’s stats took a hit during the 2016 MLB season.
 His batting average lost 87 points to drop to 0.243, he hit 24 home runs, had 86 RBIs, scored 84 runs, and had 108 walks.
 Harper did increase his stolen base numbers from six to 21, which was a career-high for him in the statistic.
 He also led baseball in intentional walks with 20 but posted the second-lowest OPS+ of his five-year career (116).

 So where does that leave Harper as Spring Training 2017 continues to play out?
 A report by ESPN, which ranks the top 300 players for the fantasy baseball season, states that Bryce Harper is a top 10 baseball player.
 The site has him ranked at No. 10, just behind Josh Donaldson and Clayton Kershaw, but also slightly ahead of Miguel Cabrera and Anthony Rizzo.
-As for who is ranked as the best players in baseball, those guys are Mike Trout, Jose Altuve, Mookie Betts, Nolan Arenado, and Kris Bryant.
+As for who is ranked as the best players in baseball, those guys are Mike Trout, Jose Altuve, Mookie Betts, Nolan Arenado and Kris Bryant.

 Similar results are posted in a report by the fantasy baseball experts at CBS Sports.
 The site has him closely ranked with Kershaw again, but still ahead of players like Corey Seager, Charlie Blackmon, Joey Votto, Carlos Correa, and Madison Bumgarner.
 Whether it is based on head-to-head, rotisserie, or points leagues, Bryce Harper is inside the top 10 player rankings.
 Now, this is based on fantasy baseball output, which doesn’t really take defense into account, but neither do most fans when weighing how valuable a player can be to his team.